 Sure, you may have to travel a wee bit further, but it’s all worth it if you want to avoid the crowds.
 Here are some beautiful hidden beaches in Hong Kong with the softest sand and turquoise water.

-With 250 islands scattered across the territory, you can keep your Dora hats on and keep exploring around Hong Kong and never get tired of it.
-With beaches finally open again and 2023 summer kicking off, the common beaches are where the majority of folks are flocking to.
+With over 250 islands scattered across the territory, you can keep your Dora hats on and keep exploring around Hong Kong and never get tired of it.
+As beaches are starting to fill up, the common hotspots are where the majority of folks are flocking to.
 But if you’re looking for some sun time minus the overwhelming crowds, grab your best beachwear and head to these hidden beaches in Hong Kong.

 Best hidden beaches in Hong Kong